raspberrypilearning/star-collector/en/step_3.md

 </div>
 </div>

-In Unity, a Collider with a **Trigger** calls the `OnTriggerEnter` Method when a collision happens, but it does not prevent a Player walking into the Collider.
+In Unity, a Collider with a **Trigger** calls the `OnTriggerEnter` method when a collision happens, but it does not prevent a Player walking into the Collider.

 --- task ---